-Nevada employees who are eligible may take up to 12 weeks of leave for serious health conditions, bonding with a new child, or preparation for a family member's military service; more leave is available for employees who need to care for a family member who was seriously injured on active military duty.
+Under the federal FMLA, Nevada employees who are eligible may take up to 12 weeks of unpaid leave for serious health conditions, to bond with a new child, or to prepare for a family member's military service.
+Additional leave is available for employees who need to care for a family member who was seriously injured on active military duty.
 For detailed information on FMLA leave, see Taking Family and Medical Leave.

 Employers in Nevada are subject to the FMLA if they have at least 50 employees for at least 20 weeks in the current or previous year.